A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Results

 Through the MAG fields of study assigned to each article in our neuroscience dataset $\mathcal{P}$, which are also identified by their respective knowledge cluster memberships, we delve below into the first dimension evoked in the very last lines of the previous section, namely the entanglement of AI concepts within the conceptual universe of these clusters.

 Here, we report this articulation by using the cumulative concept network of the clusters in order to track the location of AI-related concepts within it over time -- in the core or in the periphery --, which is summarized by the mean temporal corenesses of AI-related concepts plotted in Fig.~\ref{fig:coreness_concepts_AI_cluster} for each cluster (see Sect.~\ref{sec:build_concept_net} for the computation of this metric).
-More interestingly, it shows a general retreat of AI from the core to the periphery of the concept networks in all clusters over the years, even for the cluster $C_1$.
-In particular, while AI becomes less central in the respective conceptual framework of the largest knowledge clusters $C_0$, $C_5$, $C_6$, $C_7$ and $C_8$ over the period 1970-2020 and seems to migrate to a more distant periphery, it suffers a considerable decline in clusters $C_1$, $C_2$ and $C_3$, where it was rather central at the time of their respective emergence in the field of neuroscience.
-This is especially the case for the last two aforementioned clusters, where AI's coreness decreases sharply over a short period of time since the early 2000s, 20 and 22 years, respectively.
+More interestingly, it shows a general retreat of AI from the core to the periphery of the concept networks in all clusters over the years, even in the mathematical and computational developments of AI.
+In particular, while AI becomes less central over the period 1970-2020 in the respective conceptual framework of the largest knowledge clusters, including the aforementioned papers' continuum and the subfield of eyes and vision studies ($C_0$, $C_5$, $C_6$, $C_7$ and $C_8$), and seems to migrate to a more distant periphery, it suffers a considerable decline in clusters at the left-most periphery of the knowledge map ($C_1$, $C_2$ and $C_3$), where it was rather central at the time of their respective emergence in neuroscience.
+This is especially the case for OCD ($C_2$) and ADHD ($C_3$) studies, where AI's coreness decreases sharply over a short period of time since the early 2000s, 20 and 22 years, respectively.
 Although AI participated in the creation of these clusters and thus contributed to lay the first milestones of the conceptual universes of these clusters, the progressive addition of new fields of study and connections between them seems to have transformed these conceptual universes and pulled AI away during the last 20 years.
-Nevertheless, only AI's coreness is increasing in $C_4$ between 2015 and 2016, showing a progressive interest of the subfield studying Parkinson's disease for AI-related knowledge.
+Nevertheless, only AI's coreness is increasing in Parkinson's disease studies ($C_4$) between 2015 and 2016, showing a progressive interest of the latter in AI-related knowledge.